charlieegan3/personal-website/content/posts/2020-09-07-github-actions-fun/index.md

 I plan to use it more since it’s free and seems to be pretty reliable.

-**Why not use k8s?** Can’t really be bothered maintaining things that I want to ‘just-work’ on my pi cluster that sometimes gets dripped on.
-My new rule is if it’s used by anyone other than me, it runs on someone else’s platform - not in my house, GitHub Actions has been a big part of that.
+**Why not use k8s?** Can’t really be bothered maintaining things that I want to ‘just-work’ on my pi cluster that sometimes gets dripped on and breaks.
+My new rule is if it’s used by anyone other than me, then I run it on someone else’s cloud - not the little one in my house, GitHub Actions has been a big part of that shift.

 **Why not run these on [insert cloud here]?** Actions is free, and integrated with git.